FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Conclusion

 \section{Conclusion}

-While the PLC firmware is becoming more modular, its update still relies on its entire image delivery, which does not aid frequent patching and allows many vulnerabilities to remain undiscovered on deployed PLCs.
-Furthermore, since the runtime is generic and plays a crucial role in industrial device firmware, potential vulnerabilities can significantly impact the OT sector.
-In this paper, we present {\FRAMEWORKNAME} - a fuzzing framework for control programs and industrial runtime, capable of discovering vulnerabilities in more than 400 known ICS devices from 80 industrial device vendors.
-We successfully fuzz the Codesys runtime, reporting {\CVECOUNT} CVE IDs and IEC application binaries with a speedup of $\approx$4.1x and $\approx$8.3x with the increased crash discovery of $\approx$291x and $\approx$262x for 32 and 64 bit runtime variants, respectively.
-We perform fuzzing on both physical and virtualized ICS devices to prove its automation capabilities, reliability, and performance improvements against the current state-of-the-art in this domain.
-With {\FRAMEWORKNAME}, we provide researchers with an open-source tool to enable future research in this direction.
+This paper presents FieldFuzz -- a fuzzing framework for control applications and industrial runtimes, capable of discovering vulnerabilities in over 400 known ICS devices from 80 industrial device vendors.
+It facilitates efficient network-based fuzzing by i) reverse-engineering enabled remote control of control applications and runtime components, ii) automated command discovery and status code extraction via network traffic and iii) a monitoring setup to allow on-system tracing and coverage computation.
+It is the first fuzzer to be able to fuzz control applications in situ, within their execution context of the runtime, even on target blackbox devices.
+We successfully fuzz the various runtime instances (on different architectures and by different vendors) of the Codesys runtime, reporting three CVEs.
+In addition, FieldFuzz achieves a speedup of $\approx$8.3x compared to the state-of-the-art for control application binaries and an increased crash discovery of $\approx$291x and $\approx$262x for 32 and 64 bit runtime variants, respectively.
+We perform fuzzing on physical and virtualized ICS devices to demonstrate automation capabilities, reliability, and performance improvements against the current state-of-the-art.
+With FieldFuzz, we provide researchers with a robust open-source framework to enable future research in this direction.